 It was only a few years ago that I finally tried a S’more – typically a popular camp food in Northern America.
 The mixture of gooey marshmallows, warmed chocolate and savoury biscuit is a real treat – but I bet that you’ll love this S’mores skillet cookie cake even more!

 4. Portuguese Tarts

-Anyone who has EVER been to Lisbon, Portugal, will know what I mean when I say these desserts are next level.
+Anyone who has EVER been to Lisbon, Portugal, will know what I mean when I say that Portuguese tarts are some of the best desserts in the world.
 Best served warm and with a generous sprinkle of cinnamon, I think these might be my all time favourite sweet snack.
 This recipe comes incredibly close to the originals on offer at Pastel de Belem just outside of Lisbon.

 Get the recipe: The Ultimate Recipe for Portuguese Tarts

 3. Banoffee Pie

 For those of you who read my blog often, you’ll know that I am certified caramel obsessed.
 There’s not a day in my life that I would have turned down the offer of anything caramel, butterscotch, or dulce de leche flavoured.
 For anyone who feels the same, you MUST try this banoffee pie at home.
 Get ready to unbutton the pants!